lukso-network/docs/docs/learn/universal-profile/key-manager/execute-relay-transactions.md

 </Tabs>

-After the signature has been generated, it can be sent to the third party to execute the transaction using [`executeRelayCall`](../../../contracts/contracts/LSP6KeyManager/LSP6KeyManager.md#executerelaycall) on the Key Manager of the profile.
-To verify all transaction parts, the third-party will need the following parameters:
+After the signature has been generated, it can be sent to the third party to be executed on the network.
+We will cover this in the last section [**"Step 3 - Execute the Relay Call"**](#step-4---execute-the-relay-call).

-- `signature` of the transaction payload
-- `abiPayload` including the operations
-- `nonce` of the signing controller
-- `validityTimestamps` of the transaction
-- `keyManagerAddress` of the signing profile

-## Execute the Relay Call
+## Step 3 - Execute the Relay Call

 :::info

-The following section shows how a third party can execute a transaction on behalf of another user.
+This logic must be implemented on the _relayer-side_ and the transaction sent to the network to be executed.

 :::

-To execute a previously signed transaction, the ABI payload requires the:

-- **signed transaction payload** of the original Universal Profile
-- **ABI payload** of the transaction
-- **nonce** of the signing signing controller
-- **validity timestamps** for the execution of the relay call.
-- **Key Manager address** of the original Universal Profile

-:::tip Additional Resources

-For more information regarding signatures, check out our [Signing Relay Transactions](../../../standards/universal-profile/lsp6-key-manager.md#how-to-sign-relay-transactions) guide.
+:::info Function Documentation

+You can find more information about `executeRelayCall` within the [LSP6 Contract Documentation](../../../contracts/contracts/LSP6KeyManager/LSP6KeyManager.md#executerelaycall) .

 :::

+To execute a previously signed transaction, the relayer will need all the following informations:

+- `signature` generated in **step 2.3**.
+- `nonce` of the signing controller.
+- `validityTimestamps` of the transaction.
+- `abiPayload` as abi-encoded function call to execute on the 🆙.
+- `keyManagerAddress` associated with the Universal Profile we want to execute on.

+The relayer can now call the [`executeRelayCall`](../../../contracts/contracts/LSP6KeyManager/LSP6KeyManager.md#executerelaycall) function on the Key Manager (`keyManagerAddress`) of the profile, passing all these informations as function arguments.

 :::info Additional Safety measures